-With five months left before HSC Extension 2 English Major Works are due for submission, now is the perfect time to consolidate your progress to date, refine your ideas and approach, edit for literary excellence, and draft brilliant reflection statements.
+With just a few months left before HSC Extension 2 English Major Works are due for submission, now is the perfect time to consolidate your progress to date, refine your ideas and approach, edit for literary excellence, and draft brilliant reflection statements.
 It’s also a critical time for ensuring your Literature Reviews are brilliant (and useful) and your Critique of the Creative Process not only scores well but sets you up for an exemplary Reflection Statement.

 This full-day workshop is designed to provide students with the tools necessary to refine and polish their Ext 2 English Major Works in preparation for final submission in August.